Charged with Assault in Maryland?

 Results based on internal tracking since 2022; outcomes vary.
 Not a guarantee.

 Being charged with assault in Maryland is a serious matter that can carry lifelong consequences.
 Whether its a first-time offense or part of a more complex case, facing assault allegations can be overwhelming.
-At FrizWoods, our Maryland assault lawyers bring years of courtroom experience to every case as former public defenders, prosecutors, and now, aggressive criminal defense attorneys.
+At FrizWoods, our assault lawyers bring years of courtroom experience to every case as former public defenders, prosecutors, and now, aggressive criminal defense attorneys within our broader Maryland criminal lawyer practice.

 We've handled hundreds of assault cases across the state and know how to challenge evidence, question witnesses, and build a strategic defense to protect your rights and future.